 Not every marriage is a fairy tale.
 Many marriages are functional but meh.
 Some marriages are fiery with passion.
 There is nothing wrong with an outside the norm marriage.
 What is concerning is a toxic marriage.
 This type of marriage can literally dim the light of its participants and bring constant heartache.
-Here are a few signs a marriage is toxic.

 Lack of Control (or Controlling Behavior)

 In a healthy relationship, it’s important for both partners to have a sense of autonomy and feel like they each have a say in decisions about themselves and the relationship as a whole.
 However, where one partner’s controlling behavior results in the other partner feeling like they have no control, this can lead to an unhealthy dynamic.

 A marriage may be toxic when one spouse lacks the autonomy to make everyday decisions, or in the alternative, when one spouse has all the control power.
 Many spouses have specific roles in their household but when only one spouse is “allowed” to make certain decisions or have control over certain areas that is when relationship experts become concerned.
 Whether the contention of control is regarding how a spouse dresses or what social activities can be attended, it can become an unhealthy dynamic.